tormodh/rdev25/doc/part-3.md

 First implementation of a cell would be a open room with a 1 tile opening to each open side of the cell.

 First generated dungeon is a 2x2 cell dungeon with 9x5 tile cell.
-Hardcoded to a C form
+Hardcoded to a C form.

+### Improvement

+Implemented a random DFS with any size cell dungeon.
+Could also experiment with different room shapes.

+Set start cell to walk from to be set from player position, or random if player has no position.
+Player is set to middle of start cell, expect stair to be in the middle.